top of page

 Excess Business Losses

 The bill makes permanent the limitation on excess business losses for noncorporate taxpayers.
-In 2025, the threshold is $313,000 (single) and $626,000 (joint).
+In 2025, the threshold is $313,000 for single filers and $626,000 for joint filers.
 Losses beyond that are converted into NOLs, subject to annual caps.

-Impact: Limits the ability of high-income investors (especially real estate professionals) to use losses to offset other income.
-Could discourage loss-driven tax strategies.
+Impact: This limitation restricts the ability of high-income investors, especially real estate professionals, to use losses to offset other income.
+It could discourage loss-driven tax strategies.

 Affordable Housing

-Enhancements to the LIHTC include restoring the 9% credit to 2021 levels with a 12.5% allocation increase and reducing bond-financing thresholds for the 4% credit.
+Enhancements to the Low-Income Housing Tax Credit (LIHTC) include restoring the 9% credit to 2021 levels.
+There is also a 12.5% allocation increase and reduced bond-financing thresholds for the 4% credit.

-Impact: Encourages development in rural and Tribal areas.
-Some critics argue other tax incentives in the bill may indirectly increase property prices.
+Impact: These changes encourage development in rural and Tribal areas.
+However, some critics argue that other tax incentives in the bill may indirectly increase property prices.

 Accelerated Depreciation

-Reinstates 100% bonus depreciation for qualifying property acquired after Jan 19, 2025.
-Adds a new 100% deduction for “qualified production property.”
+The OBBBA reinstates 100% bonus depreciation for qualifying property acquired after January 19, 2025.
+It also adds a new 100% deduction for “qualified production property.”

-Impact: Strong tax incentive for industrial and commercial developers.
-Larger firms benefit most, potentially widening the competitive gap.
+Impact: This provision serves as a strong tax incentive for industrial and commercial developers.
+Larger firms benefit the most, potentially widening the competitive gap.

 Broader Implications and Controversies

-• Cuts to green energy credits anger environmental groups
+• Cuts to green energy credits have angered environmental groups.

-Supporters, including banks and manufacturers, claim it promotes long-term growth, especially in sectors like real estate, energy, and industrial production.
+Supporters, including banks and manufacturers, claim the bill promotes long-term growth.
+This is especially true in sectors like real estate, energy, and industrial production.

 What’s Next?

 The Senate version of the bill passed with VP JD Vance’s tie-breaking vote.
-However, changes to SNAP, SALT, and sunset dates for provisions may trigger negotiation with the House.
+However, changes to SNAP, SALT, and sunset dates for provisions may trigger negotiations with the House.

 Next Steps for Stakeholders: